Auburn vs. Georgia State NCAA Football Odds, Plays and Insights | September 25, 2021

 Georgia State Stats and Trends

-- Georgia State's games this season have gone over the point total two times in three opportunities (66.7%).
+- Georgia State's games this season have hit the over two times in three opportunities (66.7%).

 - When Georgia State records more than 12.7 points, it is 1-1 against the spread and 1-1 overall.

-- Georgia State is 1-1 against the spread and 1-1 overall when the team amasses over 253.3 yards.
+- When Georgia State totals more than 253.3 yards, the team is 1-1 against the spread and 1-1 overall.

-- This year the Panthers have turned the ball over five times, two more than the Tigers' takeaways (3).
+- The Panthers have turned the ball over five times this season, two more turnovers than the Tigers have forced (3).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.